How to Write an Abstract | Steps & Examples

 For each chapter or section, list keywords and draft one to two sentences that summarize the central point or argument.
 This will give you a framework of your abstract’s structure.
 Next, revise the sentences to make connections and show how the argument develops.

 Write clearly and concisely

 A good abstract is short but impactful, so make sure every word counts.
 Each sentence should clearly communicate one main point.

-Avoid unnecessary filler words, and avoid obscure jargon that requires explanation—the abstract should be understandable to readers who are not familiar with your topic.
+- Avoid obscure jargon: The abstract should be understandable to readers who are not familiar with your topic.

 Check your formatting